Sports' Premium Funding

 Increased engagement in sporting activities from pupils who rarely participated in them.

 Increased access to high quality specialist sports' coaching.

 Children are engaging in further opportunities provided by the school to develop the social and physical abilities.

-Premier Sports and school staff will be providing an enrichment day each half term in more obscure sports.
+Premier Sports and school staff will be providing an enrichment day each term in more obscure sports.
 These days will allow every child in the school to try their hand at a new sport free of charge.
 The children are then given linked routes for each sport to a local club, if their interests are stimulated by the taster sessions or if popularity dictates a club is needed to be established at school.